 Experiment one will investigate the effects of load on the relationship between SSP and SCP Agents.
-We establish trading communities of 10 Suppliers (SCP) and 20 Consumer (SSP) Agents.
-All SCP Agents are the same ( $\alpha = \beta = 0.25$ ), as are all SSP Agents ( $\alpha = \beta = 0.25$ , srate = 4, erate = 20%, obrate = 0% (i.e. no overbid)).
+We establish trading communities of 10 Suppliers (SCP) and 20

+Consumer (SSP) Agents.
+All SCP Agents are the same ($\alpha = \beta = 0.25$), as are all SSP Agents ($\alpha = \beta = 0.25$, srate = 4, erate = 0.2, obrate = 0% (i.e. no overbid)).
 In these experiments all suppliers receive an identical allocation of bandwidth, and all consumers have an equal demand placed on them.
 All SCP and SSP Agents are identical and treated identically to ensure that the effects of the oTB-Agent procedure are placed in a "fair" trading situation (our first question from section 1).

-Fig 3: Trust Relationships Between Agents at 100% Load
+Fig. 3.
+Trust Relationships Between Agents with Balanced Supply and Demand

-This experimental investigation is in three parts, and the results are summarised in figures 3, 4 and 5.
-In each part the supply of bandwidth resource is successively restricted in relation to demand.
+This experimental investigation is in three parts, and the results are summarised in figs. 3, 4 and 5.
+In each part the supply of bandwidth resource is successively restricted in relation to demand, to cause an "overload".
 Under these circumstances SSPs must develop strong relationships in order to ensure supply (in the converse situation, SCPs are under pressure).
-Three separate runs are made, one where supply exactly matches demand (100% supply, figure 3), one where supply is 75% of demand (figure 4) and one where supply is only 50% of demand (figure 5).
+Three separate runs are made, one where supply exactly matches demand (100% supply, fig. 3), one where supply is 75% of demand (125% overload, fig. 4) and one where supply is only 50% of demand (150% overload, fig. 5).
 Each graph in these figures indicates the changing trust relationships of a single Agent (SSP above, SCP below) to all its trading partners.
 In each case, the SSP graph (top) is one of 20, and the SCP graph (below) one of ten.